ecsv/qcom-nandc-pagify/README.rst

 The Qualcomm NAND controller takes care of writing and reading pages from the actual NAND flash chip.
-It uses a non-standard page layout which splits the data in smaller chunks (sometimes called codewords) and saves these chunks with ECC, bad block markers and padding over the data+oob area of the nand pages.
+It uses a non-standard page layout which splits the data in smaller partitons and saves these as chunks with ECC, bad block markers and padding over the data+oob area of the nand pages.

 The qcom-nandc-pagify can help to convert a raw image (e.g. Linux, rootfs, ...) in the page format which is used by the NAND controller.
 This can then be used